-Whatever broad category defines your industry, try Googling “[Your Profession] Schema” and see if any results come back.
-If you want one that fits your business, you should use that in place of the Organization schema to be more specific.
+Whatever broad category defines your industry, try Googling “[Your Profession] ” and see if any results come back.
+If you want one that fits your business, you should use that to be more specific.

 Once again this will help Google get a better understanding of your business.
 As well, in the future, Google could very well offer some sort of rich snippet for your particular industry.

 For more information about improving your website’s SEO, visit our blog.
 Telx Web provides creative web design services, SEO and digital marketing services, web development packages, and more.
 Contact us here or email us at email@example.com for more information.